Skip to content

 enter,down,space,up Activate the overlay

-expanded class-attribute instance-attribute
+expanded instance-attribute class-attribute

 expanded: var[bool] = var(False, init=False)